Integrations·Updated Jun 5, 2026

 - Handle 401 for missing/invalid API keys

-Each submitted call uses call analysis capacity in your workspace.
+Each submitted call uses live call capacity in your workspace.

 Processing Behavior